 The quest continues with a simple chocolate layer cake from Mom

-So to recap, my quest for the ultimate, no-fail chocolate cake, began in February with Part 1 – Deluxe Chocolate Cake Mix.
+So to recap, my quest for the ultimate, no-fail chocolate cake, began with Part 1 – Deluxe Chocolate Cake Mix.
 A pretty great start with a score of 44 out of 50.
 In April, I returned with Part 2 – Chocolate Mayonnaise Cake which was even better, coming in at 46 out of 50.
 This popular cake was moist and delicious, how could it be beaten?
 Well, it got beaten by the current champ, Part 3 – Red Wine Chocolate Cake.
 OMG so good, and a score of 48 out of 50!
 Let’s see how Mom’s cake matches up…

 To recap the CAKE QUEST scoring: I’m using a rating scale from 1-10 with the following criteria:

 1. Simple.
 Uncomplicated method, and no ingredients that can’t be purchased at any grocery store.